hamdaankhalid/guard-dog/README.md

 # Guard Dog
-### Convert any old phone into a smart security camera

 Features
-Create a profile
+- Create a profile
-Live stream videos to cloud
+- Live stream videos to cloud
-View a live feed
+- View a live feed
-View previously recorded videos sorted by date
+- View previously recorded videos sorted by date
-Run ML models on a video
+- Run user defined ML models on a video